clux/modul8/Readme.md

 Global variable are evil, and should be kept to a minimum.
 We know this.
 This is were a require system shines, but it is not going to help you get rid of global usage altogether.

 This is a warning for you who may be tempted to try to get rid of all references to global variables altogether.
-This is indeed _possible_, but it does not mean the variable are going away; you'll just go through something else.
+This is indeed _possible_, but it does not mean the variable are going away; you'll just go through something else - so beginning to shadow these variable for personal use is error prone.

-By using an arbiter for jQuery (for instance), i.e. having a file on some domain path with `exports.$ = window.jQuery` in it.
-This means you can use `$ = require('file.js').$`
+But say you really want to do it.
+You could use an arbiter for jQuery (for instance), i.e. having a file on some domain path with `exports.$ = window.jQuery` in it.
+This means you can use `$ = require('file.js').$` and everything will be explicitly defined.

 Think about what this is trying to accomplish.
 By having all requires of jQuery explicit you know exactly what parts of your code depend on it, which is good.
 Problem is, it is unnecssary; you should already know this.
 Only a small part of your code should directly rely on DOM libraries.